ibm-cloud-docs/cloud-object-storage/basics/deleting-multiple-objects.md

 ### Overview
 {: #dmop-example}

-The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: javascript}The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: java}The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: python}The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: go}Sample instructions are provided for use once your CLI client has been configured and is operational.{: http}
+The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: javascript}The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: java}The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: python}The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: go}Sample instructions are provided for using a client application or command line once your CLI client has been configured and is operational.{: http}

 ```javascript
 const myCOS = require('ibm-cos-sdk');